zsparal/api-documentation/source/guides/mollie-components/overview.rst

 Using Mollie.JS object.
 -----------------------
 After the script is loaded you can use the ``Mollie(profileId[, options])`` function.
 This will return an object that you may use.
+You need the Profile Id of the website profile that you want to use.
-You need the ``profile_id`` of your organization.
-This can be found in the `Profiles <https://www.mollie.com/dashboard/settings/profiles>`_
+This can be found in the `Profiles <https://www.mollie.com/dashboard/settings/profiles>`_ settings in the Dashboard.
-settings in the dashboard.
-A profile id looks like ``pfl_test12345678`` and are bound to a website profile.
-Your profile key can be found in the URL.

-.. note:: Be aware the profile id is *not* your API key nor your development API Key.
-Your API key is private and should never be used in a browser context.
+.. note:: Be aware the Profile Id is *not* your API key.
+Your API key is private and should never be used in a browser
+          context.

 Mollie(profileId[, options])
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^